esaezgil/esaezgil.github.io/content/post/reasons_for_a_blog.md

 - Reviews

 Reflecting back on my own blog I have covered so far either stories or reviews (Meetups, Hackathons, contributing to Open Source, books page).
 Topics I want to write about in the future are *How-tos* and *How Something Works*.
 I believe these two last topics are certainly the most valuable for others.

+**[Update]** Back in the day I also checked [this post](https://www.troyhunt.com/the-ghost-who-codes-how-anonymity-is/) by [Troy Hunt](https://twitter.com/troyhunt).
+Although there's some controversy around the topic, I believe that maintaining for a while a technical blog can help me improve my skills.
+An example for it that I look up to is [Jeff Knupp's blog](https://jeffknupp.com/).